Male and Female Breasts or Boobs and Mainstream Society

 To wear a bra or not is an individual and personal choice.
 Some women don’t wear bras at all.
 Others consider bras an essential part of their wardrobe.
 Bras may be worn for physical support, because women like how their breasts look in them, for modesty reasons, to cover their nipples or for many other different reasons.

-MYTHS about bras
+MYTHS about bras and breasts

 Myth #1: Bras cause breast cancer?
 There is currently no scientific evidence that bras cause or increase the risk of breast cancer.